Volvo B12BLE: Singapore

 Two Volvo B12BLEAs are operated by Sentosa under the guise of a beach tram running on the island's Siloso Beach Tram route.
-The rear module of the bus consists of a large, sheltered standing area with an al-fresco seating area on the elevated part of the bus where the drive axle is.
-The buses are bodied by ComfortDelGro Engineering Corporation and are speed-limited for safety reasons.
+The rear module of the bus consists of a large, sheltered standing area with an al-fresco seating area on the elevated part of the bus where the drive axle.
+These buses are bodied by ComfortDelGro Engineering (CDGE) Corporation and are speed-limited for safety reasons.
 The vehicles were in Purple Livery.

-End of production

-The sales of the B12BLE ceased in Europe in 2011, with the last B12BLE bus production order taking place in Transport for Brisbane (Australia) in 2013.
-It was superseded by the Volvo B9RLE and subsequentially the Volvo B8RLE.